I make a KILLER risotto. Seriously… It’s so good that there’s never any leftovers.

 - Add the wine, lower the heat to medium, and cook, stirring constantly, until it is almost completely evaporated.

-- Decorate with the shallots and serve immediately.
+- Decorate with the scallions and serve immediately.